w3f/Grants-Program/Chess-On-Chain.md

 ### Project Details
 1: Substrate Blockchain : ChessonChain is built with Substrate framework, This provides ChessonChain with a high degree of flexibility in terms of its features, functionality, and governance and forks

-2:Token Supply : ChessonChain will use  a native token CHS , which is used as the in-game currency for players to participate in online chess games, tournaments, and events.
-The CHS token is also reward  for Players through Play 2 Earn model, Validators , and other in-game activities like voting and governance
+2:Token Supply : ChessonChain will use  a native token , which is used as the in-game currency for players to participate in online chess games, tournaments, and events.
+The token is also reward  for Players through Play 2 Earn model, Validators , and other in-game activities like voting and governance

 3:Play 2 Earn Model: The Play 2 Earn model is one of the core features of ChessonChain, which incentivizes players to participate in the platform and strive for excellence.
 By earning rewards in the form of in-game tokens and NFTs, players are motivated to continue playing and improving their skills.